 The transient analysis starts with the time variable t equal to 0.0 and stops at t equal to tstop.
 The result of the simulation is not saved, however, until the time variable t reaches tsave.
 Output data for the time-domain transient analysis can be generated for printing or plotting for any time instant between tsave and tstop, inclusively.

 .POP - Periodic Operating Point Analysis

-See "SIMPLIS-POP" on page 119 for a detailed description.
+See SIMPLIS-POP for a detailed description.

 .AC - Frequency Domain Analysis